In C++, we can declare an object (a variable) of type

 value is given), it is said that the object has been initialized.
 If the

-default nor value initialization applies, it is said that the object is
+neither default nor value initialization applies, it is said that the object

-to formalize the notion of initialization (or lack of it) allowing a program
+intends to formalize the notion of initialization (or lack of it) allowing

-to test whether an object has been initialized and stating that access to
+a program to test whether an object has been initialized and stating that

-the value of an uninitialized object is undefined behavior.
-That is, when
+access to the value of an uninitialized object is undefined behavior.
+That

-and no initial value is given, the variable is formally
+optional<T> and no initial value is given, the

 on the previous section, this has a drawback because you need additional

-the typical ways in which this has been historically dealt with is via a
+of the typical ways in which this has been historically dealt with is via